SV-1509/Jiffy-Main/README.md

 The Word2Vec and GloVe model results were compared by checking the similarity measure between certain input words.
 ![comparison](https://github.com/SV-1509/Jiffy-Main/blob/main/img/w2v%20vs%20glove.png?raw=true)

+As observed, the GloVe model produced slightly better accuracy than the Word2Vec model.
+However for building the helper module both these models were taken into account.

 ## FinHelper Module
 The end product involves the user searching a word and the model returning the function matches for that particlar word.
 Here, the combination of both Word2Vec and GloVe was used for providing results.